top of page

 We’d be happy to try to accommodate any personal requests you have, but please note that resources are limited.

 MEDICAL: Biting and painful stinging insects as well as venomous snakes and other predators are present.
-There has never been an incident or medical emergency at Cocobolo Nature Reserve, but please exercise caution and follow our safety instructions at all times.
+Bullet ants are plentiful - and while they are not fatal or pose long-term risks (unless you have an allergy to hymenoptera venom) their stings are very painful.
+There has never been a medical emergency at Cocobolo Nature Reserve, but please exercise caution and follow our safety instructions at all times.
 We cannot control the wildlife, terrain or weather.
 If you have any allergies to hymenoptera venom (bees, ants, wasps) please reconsider participation or bring your doctor prescribed epinephrine.
 While we are Wilderness First Responder Certified, this really only means we’re certified to assess emergency situations and provide extremely basic emergency care… we are not medical doctors.

 Our Expedition Includes: